-(b) When a party in international arbitration is a legal entity, other legal and physical persons may have a controlling influence on this legal entity, or a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration.
-Each situation should be assessed individually, and General Standard 6(b) clarifies that such persons and individuals may considered effectively to be that party.
+(b) When Particularly where a party in international arbitration is a legal entity, other legal and physical natural persons may have a controlling influence on this legal entity, and/or a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration.
+Each situation should be assessed individually, and General Standard 6(b) clarifies that such legal persons and individuals may be considered effectively to be that party.
+Such control, interests, or indemnification obligations may also arise for natural persons, and the same result is obtained.

 Third-party funders and insurers in relation to the dispute may have a direct economic interest in the award, and as such may be considered to be the equivalent of the party.
-For these purposes, the terms 'third-party funder' and 'insurer' refer to any person or entity that is contributing funds, or other material support, to the prosecution or defence of the case and that has a direct economic interest in, or a duty to indemnify a party for, the award to be rendered in the arbitration.
+For these purposes, the terms 'third-party funder' and 'insurer' refer to any person or entity that is contributing funds, or other material support, to the prosecution or defence of the case and that has a in dispute, a controlling influence on a party to the arbitration, or influence over the conduct of proceedings, including the selection of arbitrators.
+These distinctions may be relevant when considering whether such entities should be considered to bear the identity of a party.